Conflict Resolution Faculty

 William E. Hall, PhD is an adjunct assistant professor in Georgetown University’s Master of Arts Program in Conflict Resolution, where his teaching focuses on environmental collaboration and conflict resolution.
 He is the Director of the U.S. Department of the Interior’s Office of Collaborative Action and Dispute Resolution, which promotes collaboration and effective conflict management in the workplace and for external matters, including environmental, natural resource, and tribal issues.
 Previously, Dr. Hall served as an alternative dispute resolution practitioner and evaluation expert at the U.S. Environmental Protection Agency’s Conflict Prevention and Resolution Center.
 He received his Ph.D. and M.S. from George Mason University’s School for Conflict Analysis and Resolution and B.A. in political science from the University of Pittsburgh.
 Prior to his federal service and graduate studies, he served as a U.S. Peace Corps volunteer in the Democratic Republic of Congo (formerly Zaire).
 Dr. Hall’s publications include Turning Points in Environmental Negotiation: Exploring Conflict Resolution Dynamics in Domestic and International Cases(Republic of Letters, 2014), “The Public Sector as Mediator: The Role of Public Institutions in Environmental Collaborations and Conflict Resolution” in The Mediation Handbook: Research, Theory, and Practice(Routledge, 2017), and “Turning Points: A Pracademic’s View” in the journal Négociations (2017).

-Lise Morjé Howard is Associate Professor in the Department of Government at Georgetown University.
+Lise Morjé Howard is a Professor in the Department of Government at Georgetown University.
 She earned her MA and PhD in Political Science from the University of California, Berkeley, and her AB in Soviet Studies magna cum laude from Barnard College of Columbia University.
 She held pre- and post-doctoral fellowships at Stanford University (Center for International Security and Cooperation), Harvard University (Belfer Center for Science and International Affairs), and the University of Maryland (Center for International Development and Conflict Management).
 She was the founding director of the Master of Arts Program in Conflict Resolution at Georgetown, and has served as a Jennings Randolph Senior Fellow at the U.S. Institute of Peace.

 Dr. Howard’s research and teaching interests span the fields of international relations, comparative politics, and conflict resolution.
 Her work focuses on civil wars, peacekeeping, U.S. foreign policy, and area studies of sub-Saharan Africa, the Balkans, and the Middle East.
 She has published articles and book chapters on these topics in such journals as International Organization, International Security, International Studies Quarterly, International Peacekeeping, Foreign Affairs, and with Oxford University Press.
 Her book, UN Peacekeeping in Civil Wars, was published by Cambridge University Press (2008), and it won the 2010 Book Award from the Academic Council on the UN System for the best book on the UN system published in the previous three years.
 She is currently working on a book about how UN peacekeepers exercise power (under contract with Cambridge University Press).